m13corona/timed-challenge/README.md

 # timed-challenge

 ## About
 This project is a timed quiz about coding, it includes three questions with multiple choice answers.
+It is not functional at the moment, however I will continue to update it to make sure it works properly in the future.
-It runs in every browser.
+It is simple to use and it runs in every browser.

 ## Screenshots